MihailKanchev/Hiveride/README.md

 My Magnum Opus of a regret is how I fail to address my in-app resources.
 No local resources, hardcoded strings and colours, not even a simple Firebase Database.

-Another name to the wall of honor (or the wall of shame) is the preplanned account system.
-It was going to use google accounts for initial account details but features such as edit and change photo were going to persist.
+Another name to the Wall of Honor( or the Wall of Shame) is the preplanned Account System.
+It was going to use Google Accounts for initial account details but features such as edit and change photo were going to persist.

 As a self-proclaimed GUI proffesional artist, I usually take pride in my simplistic GUI.
 The irony kicks in when the GUI is simple